j-morano/contemporary-z/README.md

 #### Uninstallation

-To uninstall `contemporary-z`, ou can use the uninstallation scripts in `un_install/` folder the same way as installation ones:
+To uninstall `contemporary-z`, you can use the uninstallation scripts under `un_install/` the same way as installation ones:

 ```sh
 ./un_install/install.[fish,sh,zsh]